salimhatibu/taskapp/README.md

 ## 👥 Contributors
 - Salim Hatibu & Team
-- ICS Group Project (Strathmore University)
+- ICS Group Project for IAP (Strathmore University)

 ## 📄 License
 Educational use only.
 Not for commercial deployment.